 Lucy has spearheaded a campaign to upgrade the A10.
 She is working closely with the Mayor of Cambridgeshire and Peterborough to achieve this end.
 She has held many meetings with representatives from East and South Cambridgeshire District Council and the Local Enterprise Partnership and most recently pressed the case for the urgent need for improvement with Roads Minister Jesse Norman.
 She has set up a petition on this website to demonstrate further the strength of demand for these improvements.

 The Greater Cambridge Partnership has now published its recommendations regarding improvements to the A10 detailing a comprehensive multi-modal package of measures over the short, medium and long term - from investment in cycle paths to junction improvements and dualling both the southern and northern sections.
 This is an important and welcome step but in order for any recommendations to be implemented there is a need to obtain Government funding.
 This is the purpose of her petition.
 To sign this campaign please click here.

-Work began on the Ely Bypass in January 2017 and the new mile long road opened on October 31st 2018.
+Work began on the Ely Bypass in January 2017 and the new mile long road is now open.
 Lucy campaigned on this since before being first elected in 2015 and worked closely with the Mayor of Cambridgeshire and Peterborough, James Palmer, the County Council, the District Council, the Local Enterprise Partnership and the Department of Transport to ensure Government funding for the project.
 The Bypass will deliver a reduction in congestion, bringing with it significant economic benefits, cutting travel time and improving transport links in the area.